 At the end of your visit or workshop we will ask the teacher to fill out a Monitoring form in order to record and evaluate the visit.
 If you have any further feedback, please do let us know.

 Our workshops use different teaching styles to engage children with different abilities.
 For example a workshop may include as well as an introductory talk, matching game, a drama exercise and a seed sowing session.

 Please note that costs are subject to change due to funding and circumstantial changes.

-Staff: We have three part-time members of staff dedicated to working with School and Youth groups at the farm.
-Cat Tomlinson delivers our nursery packages, Hannah Leigh Mackie is our Environmental Education Project Officer, and Alex Collings is our Farm Education Officer.
-Stepney City Farm has a team of dedicated employees and volunteers who support all the different projects onsite.
+We have two part-time members of staff dedicated to working with School and Youth groups at the farm.
+Alex Collings is our Farm Education Officer and Tiffany Landamore is our Farm & Environmental Education Projects Officer.